COMPREHENSIVE APPROACH TO EDUCATION REFORM

-Beginning in September 2016, as school starts for millions of children across the nation, Sosne Kondé Policy Solutions, PLLC, is also embarking on a new project.
-We will be compiling resources that support these four components of comprehensive education reform.
-Resources will include recent news or policy articles, research outcomes, and successful programs.
-Stay tuned!
+For one full school year, from 2016 – 2017, Sosne Kondé Policy Solutions, PLLC compiled resources that supported these four components of comprehensive education reform.
+Resources included news or policy articles, research outcomes, and successful programs.

 SCHOOLS — Reform schools through structural changes, administrative leadership, teacher professionalism, and curriculum advancements.

 STUDENTS – Focus on individual students’ needs and assist them along the continuum from birth to college, including early education, tutoring, counseling, and after-school activities.